 The Therapeutic Goods Administration (TGA) has also adopted the International Conference on Harmonisation of Technical Requirements for Registration of Pharmaceutical for Human Use (ICH) GCP guidelines in Australia.
 The TGA has provided advice on the guideline relevant to the Australian context on the TGA website.

 All Investigators and study coordinators conducting research at WH must hold current, formal GCP certification training.

 No, ALL WH Investigators and study coordinators conducting clinical research at WH must hold current, formal GCP certification training.
 The clinical research may be Quality Assurance studies, retrospective audits, clinical research or clinical trials.

-Click here to access the current ICH-GCP guideline (can be downloaded on the right side link) from the TGA website.
+The current ICH-GCP guideline (can be downloaded on the right side link, from the TGA website.

 Face to face training sessions will be available via the Office for Research in 2019.
 Please contact the Research Program Director, Mr Bill Karanatsios regarding upcoming dates for GCP training [email protected].